-江西快3开奖结果查询结果 www.20xpl.cn The FTC helps countries around the world to develop and enhance their own competition and consumer protection programs.
-By placing experienced attorneys and economists as resident advisors and conducting short-term training programs, our experts provide on-the-job training and help develop the investigative and analytical skills of the agency staff.
+江西快3开奖结果查询结果 www.20xpl.cn The FTC helps countries around the world to develop and enhance their own competition and consumer protection work.
+By placing experienced attorneys and economists as resident advisors and conducting short-term training workshops, our experts provide on-the-job training and help develop the investigative and analytical skills of the agency staff.
 We also introduce staff to available tools to improve the agency’s effectiveness in requesting and assessing remedies in the context of the country’s laws, traditions, and economic circumstances.
 We explain how competition and truthful advertising and marketing advance economic efficiency, consumer welfare, and consumer choice.

-Technical Assistance to Developing Competition and Consumer Protection Agencies
+Developing Competition and Consumer Protection Agencies

 - For several decades, FTC lawyers and economists have helped countries with little experience to establish and strengthen framework competition and consumer protection laws or enforcement institutions.
 This includes training on basic investigative skills and techniques.